teampetfriends/moongchi-picker/README.md

 ![alt](demo04.gif)
 >MoongchiPicker supports english and korean
 ## How to use
-> And MoongchiPicker can be created in Activity and Fragment.
+> MoongchiPicker can be created in Activity and Fragment.
 > MoongchiPicker must created before Acitivty or Fragment lifecycle state is **STARTED** State. because it use ComponentActivity.registerForActivityResult.
 If you break this, you will see IllegalStateException.

 ```